 With regard to the future information supply, important topics and information sources were identified which are highly relevant to all user groups.
 The most important topics are GMO food, animal welfare, and traceability of food.
-Special emphasis should be drawn to the core group, the heavy information seekers, and their behavior when seeking information.
-The most important information sources are amongst others the Internet (for all groups), information provided by consumer protection organizations and word of mouth communication with family or friends (Figure 6).
+Special emphasis should be drawn to the core group C2, the heavy information seekers, and their behavior when seeking information.
+The most important information sources are amongst others the Internet (for all groups), information provided by consumer protection organizations, word of mouth communication with family or friends, and reports in Journals and TV (Error!
+Not a valid bookmark self-reference.).

-Figure 6: Average importance (frequency of use) of information sources (AMA Quality Seal)
+Figure 4.
+Average importance (frequency of use) of information sources (AMA Seal) (1 = very important to 4 = not important at all; N = 599)

-If we come back to more general information use related to food, information sources are different here.
-However, the heavy information demand cluster C2 quoted much more frequent usage here, too (Figure 7).
-Information sources like trustworthy publications from consumer protection organizations, leaflets, brochures, and articles in newspapers are of primary importance for C2, far more important compared to the AMA Quality Seal.
+If we come back to information use related to food in general, information sources are different.
+The heavy information demand cluster C2 reported to use most information sources more often than C1 and

+CO (Figure ).
+Information sources like trustworthy publications from consumer protection organizations, leaflets, brochures, and articles in newspapers are of primary importance for C2, far more important than for the AMA Seal.
 This might be due to the fact that general publications in the Internet are not seen as very trustworthy in general (in spite of those coming from official organizations).
 However, this is only an assumption which was not proven within this study.

-Figure 7: Average importance (frequency of use) of information sources (food in general)
+Figure 5.
+Average importance (frequency of use) of information sources (food in general) (1 = very important to 4 = not important at all; N = 1702)